-1.8.1 Reporting and communication with the Family and Circuit Courts
+1.8.1 Reporting and Communication with the Family and Circuit Courts

 When CPS Social Workers begin a relationship with a family or at any time during CPS's involvement with a family, it is important that he or she learn the specifics of any current or upcoming court cases.
 It is also very important that a Family Court Judge, who may be making decisions of custody, know of any issues of child abuse and/or neglect or threats to child safety that are occurring.
 Although CPS has no duty to provide oversight for Family Court cases, the worker has a duty to notify Family Court when a "Material Change of Circumstance" occurs.
 A Material Change of Circumstance is a change in the case that, without the Family Court Judge knowing, could threaten the safety and/or welfare of the child.
 This Material Change of Circumstance can be made by phone but must also be made in writing.
-The notification must be saved in the FACTS file cabinet.
-Examples of Material Changes of Circumstance could include letting the court know if a battering parent drops out of treatment or one of the parents begins a relationship with a sex offender.
+The notification by phone must be documented in contacts, and the notification in writing must be saved in the FACTS file cabinet.
+Examples of Material Changes of Circumstance could include letting the court know if a perpetrator of domestic violence chooses to leave a treatment program or course centered around domestic violence or one of the parents begins a relationship with a sex offender.
 It should also include letting the court know if a petition is filed by the CPS Social Worker; if a case is closed or if a family moves out of the area.
-DHHR staff decides when the court is notified about these changes.
+DHHR staff decides when the Court is notified about these changes.
 The Family Court, conversely, has a duty to apprize CPS of when such cases are closed or are pending.
-The court has special orders for use in notifying CPS when their cases are pending or are closed.
+The Court has special orders for use in notifying CPS when their cases are pending or are closed.

-There are further requirements of CPS when the mandated referents happen to be Family Court or Circuit Court Judges.
+There are further requirements of CPS when the mandated reporters happen to be Family Court or Circuit Court Judges.

-- When referrals have been received from Family Court and/or Circuit Court, the worker must send a copy of the notification letter at the onset, as specified above.
-The worker must also, at the end of the investigation, send the Disposition of CPS Investigation Report for Family and Circuit Court form and a copy of the investigation to the referring Family Court Judge as well as the Chief Circuit Court Judge.
-The worker would send the report directly to the Family Court Judge making the referral but would file the Circuit Court report via the Chief Circuit Court Judge, with a copy to the Prosecuting Attorney. - When a worker does a family functioning assessment on a family involved with Family Court proceedings, the worker must send a copy of the family functioning assessment to the Family Court Judge who is presiding over the case, regardless of referral source.
+When referrals for CPS have been received from Family Court and/or Circuit Court, the worker must send a copy of the notification letter at the onset, as specified above.
+The worker must also, at the end of the investigation, send the Disposition of CPS Investigation Report for Familyand Circuit Court form and a copy of the investigation to the referring Family Court Judge as well as the Chief Circuit Court Judge and Prosecuting Attorney.
+The worker would

+- send the report directly to the Family Court Judge making the referral but would file the Circuit Court report via the Chief Circuit Court Judge, with a copy to the Prosecuting Attorney. - When a worker does a family functioning assessment on a family involved with Family Court proceedings, the worker must send a copy of the family functioning assessment to the Family Court Judge who is presiding over the case, regardless of referral source.
 The worker will also send a copy of the Disposition of CPS Assessment Report for Family and Circuit Court form to the Chief Circuit Court Judge with a copy to the Prosecuting Attorney.

-WV Code 48-9-209 states that if either of the parents so requests, or upon receipt of credible information, the court shall determine whether a parent who would otherwise be allocated responsibility under a parenting plan: Has made one or more fraudulent reports of domestic violence or child abuse: Provided, That a person's withdrawal of or failure to pursue a report of domestic violence or child support shall not alone be sufficient to consider that report fraudulent.
+W. Va.
+Code §48-9-209 states that if either of the parents so requests, or upon receipt of credible information, the court shall determine whether a parent who would otherwise be allocated responsibility under a parenting plan: Has made one or more fraudulent reports of domestic violence or child abuse: Provided, That a person's withdrawal of or failure to pursue a report of domestic violence or child support shall not alone be sufficient to consider that report fraudulent.